onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 ### T3.9 Dr Susan Hall - The work-life balance

 Of course, work is important for us all, it gives us money to live, it gives structure to our everyday lives.
 But, for a happy, balanced life, it's also important to 'play' sometimes.
 It's important to find time to relax with friends and family.
 It's not good to think about work all the time.
-I know from my work as a doctor that it's sometimes difficult not to take your work problems home - but if you take your problems home you never relax, and it's difficult for your family, and bad for your health.
-Don't live to work, work to live!
-Life is more than work.
+I know from my work as a doctor that it's sometimes difficult **not to** take your work problems home - but if you take your problems home you never relax, and it's difficult for your family, and bad for your health. **Don't live to work, work to live!
+Life is more than work.** 不要为了工作而生活，要为了生活而工作!生活比工作更重要。

 ### T3.10 Social expressions